HemantAHK/NYC-Property-Sale/README.md

 ## Built With

 * [Sk-learn](https://scikit-learn.org/stable/documentation.html) - It is A Python Machine Learning Library.
-* [Pickle](https://docs.python.org/3/library/pickle.html) - Python pickle module is used for serializing and de-serializing a Python object structure
+* [Pickle](https://docs.python.org/3/library/pickle.html) - Python pickle module is used for serializing and de-serializing a Python object structure.

 ## Additional Content